-Dr. William Charschan is medical staff for USATFNJ Jr. Olympics in Plainfield NJ this past weekend
+Dr. William Charschan is the medical staff for USATFNJ Jr. Olympics in Plainfield NJ this past weekend

 Most children who participate in track and field and most adults who do one of the many road races throughout the year are familiar with USATFNJ who is the local chapter.
 USATFNJ sponsors many track and field events throughout the year both regionally and nationally.